NextTerm 2025 Courses

 NEXTTERM 9

 NextTerm 9 allows students to discover what makes New Jersey unique and what events have helped shape the Jersey consciousness, economy, and spirit of innovation.
 Students will choose from a variety of interdisciplinary options focused on specific themes, participate in both overnight and day trips, visit areas around the state, and explore the history, science, politics, and art of our diverse and inspiring home.
-Course options for 9th grade will be made available soon; class assignments will be announced after Thanksgiving Break.
+The 9th grade experience is offered to students at no charge.

 NEXTTERM 10/11